-The Alaska Avalanche School has been in existence since 1976, when it was founded by Doug Fesler as an avalanche safety center under the State of Alaska.
+The Alaska Avalanche School was founded in 1976 by Doug Fesler as an avalanche safety center under the State of Alaska.
 Later, the school became known as the Alaska Mountain Safety Center, where Doug, along with Jill Fredston, began teaching avalanche safety courses.
-The Alaska Avalanche School has grown steadily in the four decades since its inception, and now a staff of 25 professional instructors reaches hundreds of students, both in the field and in the classroom, each winter season.
+The Alaska Avalanche School has grown steadily in the four decades since its inception and now a staff of 33 professional instructors reaches hundreds of students, both in the field and in the classroom, each winter season.

 The Alaska Avalanche School’s volunteer Board of Directors is made up of recognized leaders across many areas of expertise.
 They represent the broad diversity of our community and contribute significant amounts of time, talent, and energy to further the mission of the organization.